 If you don't have an Internet connection, syncing automatically pauses and resumes when the connection is restored.
 While you are disconnected, you have complete access to these files for editing.
 The menu and tray icons change status to let you know when you are disconnected/connected and if sync is active.

-How does syncing with Creative Cloud Connection differ from syncing with touch apps?
+How does syncing with Creative Cloud desktop app differ from syncing with touch apps?

-The Creative Cloud Connection syncs files from your computer to Creative Cloud online storage.
+The Creative Cloud desktop application syncs files from your computer to Creative Cloud online storage.
 Syncing from within the touch apps, syncs projects created within the app to your Creative Cloud online storage.

 What happens if I delete files from my Creative Cloud Files folder?